jdrubin91/Map/README.md

 This python package is meant to be run on the fiji cluster at the University of Colorado at Boulder.

-To access the fiji compute cluster:\n ssh identikey@fiji.colorado.edu
+To access the fiji compute cluster:

+ssh identikey@fiji.colorado.edu

 There are several modules in this package which can be turned on/off by switching booleans within src/main.py - Before running, please check: